sottlmarek/DevSecOps/README.md

 - [License](#license)

 # What is DevSecOps
 DevSecOps focuses on security automation, testing and enforcement during DevOps - Release - SDLC cycles.
 The whole meaning behind this methodology is connecting together Development, Security and Operations.
-DevSecOps is methodology providing different methods, techniess and processes backed mainly with tooling focusing on developer / security experience.
+DevSecOps is methodology providing different methods, techniques and processes backed mainly with tooling focusing on developer / security experience.

 DevSecOps takes care that security is part of every stage of DevOps loop - Plan, Code, Build, Test, Release, Deploy, Operate, Monitor.